arnewohletz/AllMyNotes/_sources/howto/sphinx/extending/extension.rst.txt

 can overcome this limitation.

-In this example case, the `guilabel`_ role will be extended to support displaying a single unicode character, like a symbol, to describe buttons or GUI item which show such symbols instead of regular text.
+In this example case, the `guilabel`_ role will be extended to support displaying a single unicode character, like a symbol, to describe buttons or GUI items which show such symbols instead of regular text.

 Create a new Python module in a proper location (e.g. ``./source/_ext/``).